-The granting of any and all scholarships, assistantships, grants-in-aid, or of other forms of financial assistance is subject to such policies as are established by the College with respect to academic eligibility, obligations to the College, the exact amount of the aid within the established limits, and such other criteria as may pertain.
+The granting of any and all scholarships, assistantships, grants-in-aid, or of other forms of financial assistance is subject to such policies as are established by the College with respect to academic eligibility, obligations to the College, the exact amount of the aid within the established limits and such other criteria as may pertain.
 The money for these scholarships and assistantships comes from such college sources as auxiliary services, vending machines and fines or from Federal, State, or local resources.

 Entering students seeking financial assistance should contact the Financial Aid Advisement Officer, who is located in the Administration Building.
-For new students, an application should be filed well in advance, and normally no later than February 1 for Fall Semester beginning students, or 60 days prior to the student's anticipated date of enrollment in other semesters.
+For new students planning to enter in Fall Semester, an application should be filed well in advance, and normally no later than the preceding February 1.
+Students entering in other semesters should apply at least 60 days prior to their anticipated date of enrollment.
 Student financial aid application forms may be obtained from Okaloosa or Walton County secondary schools, Eglin or Hurlburt OWJC Offices, the OWJC/UWF Fort Walton Beach Center, the OWJC Chautauqua Neighborhood Center, or from the Financial Aid Advisement Office on the main campus.